 This post may contain affiliate links.
 Read my disclosure policy.

-We love fluffy homemade pancakes from Ricotta Pancakes to Dutch Baby Pancakes.
-If you are looking for a new favorite breakfast, these Banana Pancakes are a must-try.
-They are also very easy to make.
+We love fluffy homemade pancakes from classic Buttermilk Pancakes to Lemon Ricotta Pancakes to Dutch Baby Pancakes, but if you are looking for a new favorite breakfast, these Banana Pancakes are a must-try.
+Ripe bananas make for the best pancakes because the natural sweetness really shines.

 Slice removed from banana pancakes to show center texture

-• Dry ingredients – (basic pantry staples) all-purpose flour, only 1 Tablespoon sugar, baking soda, and salt.
+• Dry ingredients – (basic pantry staples) all-purpose flour, sugar, baking soda, and salt.
+You can omit the sugar if desired.

 • Eggs – these can be cold, right out of the fridge